bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

   <img src="{{ BASE_PATH }}/images/2024/10/deltaq-nse.png" alt="scatter plot of prediction errors (absolute differences between estimated and average encoding), versus Nash-Sutcliffe Efficiency.">
 </figure>

 This shows a strong association between *NSE* values in the upper range with small prediction errors.
-At lower *NSE* values, the range of prediction errors becomes progresively wider.
+At lower *NSE* values, the range of prediction errors becomes progressively wider.
 Thus, this demonstrates how *NSE* can be useful as a measure of confidence in the quality estimate.

 ## Performance